 One of the major reasons why I have my podcast is to help my listeners avoid making the same mistakes I see so many others make with their self-published books.
 In this episode, I’m going to focus on one of the biggest mistakes that I think a business owner can make: writing the wrong book for your business.
 I’ve seen many authors (especially eBook authors) write a book that’s not really the best one to build their business strategically.
 I don’t want that to be you!

-So, in this episode, I’ll share a framework with you to help you find the best book (and book topic) for your business.
+So, in this episode, I’ll share a framework with you to help you find the best book (and book topic) for your business or blog.
 I’m going to give you a series of questions that you should ask for yourself, your business, and your book to make sure that your book is going to have the maximum impact it can on your business.
 Follow this advice and you’ll understand how to write a book that really will help you grow your business.